nikkh/Horus/README.md

 ### Change deployment parameters

-There are three workflows that you will need to run:
+There are three actions that you will need to run:

-1. Run Processing Infrastructure action (creates all necessary Azure resources)
+1. Processing Infrastructure action
-2. Run Deploy Functions action
+2. Deploy Functions action
-3. Run Deploy Inspector action
+3. Deploy Inspector action

+These actions are descibed briefly below - and you will need to make a few changes to eniornment parameters in the workflow files for the actions to get everything set-up.
+These changes are also explained:

+#### Processing Infrastructure

+This is the main action that creates all the necessary Azure resources to take part in the challenge.
+It is defined in the [following workflow]()